Islamic Jihad leader says cease-fire reached with Israel

 Islamic Jihad militants fired several barrages of rockets toward southern Israel, where tens of thousands of Israelis were instructed to remain close to safe rooms and bomb shelters.
 Hundreds of residents near the border were evacuated to hotels farther north.

-Islamic Jihad promised a further onslaught.
-“As assassinations and the bombing of apartments and safe houses continue, the Palestinian resistance will renew its rocket fire ... to emphasize the continuation of the confrontation,” the group said.
-Mortar shells fired by Palestinian militants crashed into the Erez crossing between Gaza and Israel, the Israeli civil defense body said, sharing footage of a fiery explosion at the main passageway into Israel.

-Israeli officials told media that Egyptian-led efforts to broker a cease-fire were still underway but that Israel has ruled out the conditions presented by Islamic Jihad in the talks.
-Israel has said only that quiet will be answered with quiet, while Islamic Jihad has been reportedly pressing Israel to agree to halt targeted assassinations, among other demands.

 Israel’s military chief, Lt.
-Gen. Herzi Halevi, said Israel had made “significant achievements” throughout the fighting and that Islamic Jihad’s continued fire “enables us to continue to make further achievements.”
+Gen. Herzi Halevi, said Israel had made “significant achievements” throughout the fighting and said the army was ready to continue its campaign.

 “We are prepared to continue the targeted strikes and striking in a precise and increasing manner,” he added.